dmoritz10/secsht/README.md

 Prompt for username / password on Auth page after authentication

+Prompt to change password =>
+    for each sheetdecrypt old pw then encrypt new pw decrypt/encrypt shtList

 use username to build file name
     if file not found then invalid username